Skip to content

 Refugee and Immigrant Student Engagement (RISE) Club

-We provide a free after-school program at a local elementary school in North Seattle.
+We provide a free after-school program at a local elementary school.
 Students can connect with the World Relief team to get help with homework, practice English, and participate in fun, academic projects.
 They also get the opportunity to develop a trusted relationship with mentors and peers, where they can discuss questions about school culture or share challenges they are facing in their daily lives.

 For information about enrolling your student, contact us - limited spots available!